ccrowell44/LoRa-Geolocation/README.md

 # LoRa-Geolocation

 The geolocation of a LoRaWAN end device can be estimated without GPS using a technique called multilateration.
 This technique consumes time difference of arrival (TDOA) data measured at three or more time synchronized gateways with known locations.
-The LoRa-Geolocation project contains a python implementation of the Taylor series method used to solve the multilateration problem.
+The LoRa-Geolocation project contains a python implementation of Foy's method (https://ieeexplore.ieee.org/document/4101619/) used to solve the multilateration problem.

 ## Dependencies